 - Having a hard time sleeping

-Other symptoms that may be less obvious to parents can appear in social settings, during some motor skill exercises, and in other areas of your child’s life.
-For example, maybe your child has a hard time using utensils—those motor skills may be suffering because of the lack of coordination and a hypersensitivity to touch.
-Socially, SPD signs might look like needing strict routines to avoid any unpredictable sensations or stimuli.
+Other symptoms that may be less obvious to parents can appear in social settings, during motor skill exercises, and in other areas of your child’s life.
+For example, maybe your child has difficulty using utensils—those motor skills may suffer because of the lack of coordination and a hypersensitivity to touch.
+Socially, SPD signs might need strict routines to avoid unpredictable sensations or stimuli.

 How Do You Test For SPD?

 The best way to test for these issues is to take a legitimate and detailed Sensory Processing Disorder test from qualified professionals.
-If your child is displaying a lot of the above symptoms regularly, if these signs interfere with you and your child’s everyday function, or if they have other conditions that affect the brain, a test is most likely the best option for a diagnosis.
+If your child displays many of the above symptoms regularly, if these signs interfere with you and your child’s everyday function, or if they have other conditions that affect the brain, a test is most likely the best option.

-Get your consultation and examination scheduled today by visiting our PX Docs Directory and find your local expert provider right away!
+Get your consultation and INSiGHT Scans scheduled today by visiting our PX Docs Directory right away!
+We can’t wait to hear the stories of smoother transitions and fewer sensory storms for your child!